 This Jardines decision reinforces the rights of homeowners to be free from unreasonable searches and seizures in not only their home, but also the area surrounding their home.

-Attorney Monte Robbins defends clients who have been charged with drug violations under Colorado law.
-If you or a loved one has been charged, contact Attorney Robbins for a free case evaluation at 303-355-5148 or 1-888-384-2656.
+Denver Criminal Defense Attorney Monte Robbins defends clients who have been charged with drug violations under Colorado law.
+If you or a loved one has been charged, contact Denver Criminal Lawyer Monte Robbins for a free case evaluation at 303-355-5148 or 1-888-384-2656.